Life Insurance for Catapres users.

 Why do life insurance companies care if I’ve been prescribed Clonidine?

 If Clonidine was a prescription medication that was just limited to helping folks lower their blood pressure, most (if not all) life insurance companies wouldn’t be so “interested” in the fact that someone has been prescribed this medication in the past.

-Necessarily a bad thing because if you’re just using you Clonidine to manage your hypertension, once the life insurance company learns this, you’re Clonidine prescription shouldn’t necessarily haven any kind of effect on the outcome of your life insurance application.
+Necessarily a bad thing because if you’re just using you Clonidine to manage your hypertension, once the life insurance company learns this, your Clonidine prescription shouldn’t necessarily have any effect on the outcome of your life insurance application.

-You’re using your Clonidine to help you manage your ADHD symptoms, you too shouldn’t necessarily be discriminated against assuming that your Clonidine is working to help you manage your condition, and you’re not being too affected by your ADHD.
+You’re using your Clonidine to help you manage your ADHD symptoms; it’s possible that you may not be discriminated against, assuming that your Clonidine is working to help you manage your condition, and you’re not too affected by your ADHD.

-If you currently receiving treatment to treat a cancer that you have recently been diagnosed with, chances are, you’re not going to be able to qualify for a traditional term or whole life insurance policy until you’ve been declared “cancer free” and you have maintained that status for a set period of time which will vary depending on the “type” of cancer that you were originally diagnosed with.
+If you’re currently receiving treatment to treat some type of cancer, chances are, you’re not going to be able to qualify for a traditional term or whole life insurance policy until you’ve been declared “cancer-free,” and you have maintained this status for a set period of time which will vary depending on the “type” of cancer that you were originally diagnosed with.

 Which is why…

 What you’re going to find is that most (if not all) life insurance companies are going to want to delay making any kind of decisions about the outcome of your life insurance application until they know more about exactly why you have been prescribed Clonidine in the first place.

 What kind of information will the insurance companies ask me or be interested in?

 Common questions you’ll likely be asked about your Clonidine prescription will typically include: